 There are a number of criteria that a dwelling unit must meet in order to be eligible for assistance under the voucher program.
 Generally, a voucher-holder family may choose any available rental dwelling unit on the market in RRHA's jurisdiction.
-This includes the dwelling unit they are currently occupying.
+This includes the dwelling unit they are currently occupying for in-place new applicants only.